Cherokee Garden Club

 One of the hallmarks of great leadership is effective succession planning, which Anne Carr and Board President Pat Hargrett demonstrated in 2000 when they hired Staci Catron to be the Garden Library’s Director.

-Under Staci Catron’s leadership the Garden Library has grown from 8,500 objects to over 28,000.
+Under Staci Catron’s leadership, the Garden Library has grown from 8,500 objects to over 32,000.
 She was responsible for relocating the collection to the Garden Library’s current home in the Kenan Research Center and launched a year-round calendar of educational and public programs, including the Ashley Wright McIntyre Lecture Series.

-Staci Catron has authored numerous articles published in horticultural journals and newsletters, including those of the Southern Garden History Society, the Council on Botanical and Horticultural Libraries, the American Society of Landscape Architecture, the Georgia Green Industry Association, and the Southern Nursery Association.
-She contributed a chapter on Helen Hawkins Clarke to Shaping the American Landscape: New Profiles from the Pioneers of American Landscape Design Project published by the University of Virginia Press and co-authored Women in Atlanta.
+Staci Catron has authored numerous articles published in horticultural journals and newsletters, including those of the Southern Garden History Society, the Council on Botanical and Horticultural Libraries, the American Society of Landscape Architects, and the Southern Nursery Association.
+She contributed an essay on Helen Hawkins Clarke to Shaping the American Landscape: New Profiles from the Pioneers of American Landscape Design Project published by the University of Virginia Press and co-authored Women in Atlanta.
 Catron is currently collaborating with co-author, Mary Ann Eaddy, and photographer, James R. Lockhart, on a book entitled Seeking Eden: A Collection of Georgia’s Historic Gardens, slated for publication by the University of Georgia Press in April 2018.